-- 1. The maximum TOTAL measured length of refrigerant lines from outdoor to indoor unit should NOT exceed 150 feet (including lift). - 2.
+- The maximum TOTAL length of refrigerant lines from outdoor to indoor unit should NOT exceed 150 feet (including lift). - 2.
 The maximum vertical change should not exceed 50 feet. - 3.
-Service valve connection diameters are shown in Table 5.1.
+Standard and alternate line sizes and service valve connection sizes are shown in Table 5.1. - See Table 5.1 for exceptions for certain tonnages.

-Note: For other line lengths, refer to Refrigerant Piping Application Guide, SSC-APG020A-EN, or Refrigerant Piping Software Program.
+Note: For other line lengths, Refer to Refrigerant Piping Application Guide, SS-APG006F-EN, or Refrigerant Piping Software Program.